pupil-labs/pupil-docs/src/core/hardware/README.md

 ---
-description: You wear Pupil Core headset like a pair of glasses.
-The headset is designed to be lightweight and adjustable in order to accommodate a wide range of users.
+description: Learn about the Pupil Core eye tracking headset, adjustments, and accessories.
 ---

 # Hardware